Table of Contents

 Summary

-When you’re verifying that your website is user friendly, it’s important that you go over all the ways your users are going to interact with it and test if all flows as it should.
-This way you’ll avoid users’ frustration that can impact your website’s ranking and the business as a whole in the long run.
+When verifying that your website is user-friendly, it’s important to go over all the ways your users will interact with it and test whether everything flows as it should.
+This way, you’ll avoid users’ frustration, which can impact your website’s ranking and the business as a whole in the long run.

 Start with a usability test and run through your content.
-Think about the ways users can perceive it, if the design is easily readable and that everything is sorted in a simple, efficient way.
+Think about how users can perceive it, whether the design is easily readable, and whether everything is sorted in a simple, efficient way.

-Your Next step should be optimization and making sure that as many users as possible can access your content without obstacles, including devices, systems or their personal obstacles.
+Your Next step should be optimization and ensuring that as many users as possible can access your content without obstacles, including devices, systems, or personal obstacles.

 Finally, dive into the technical side of things and keep security as tight as possible to further improve your ranking and prove to your users that they can trust you.